Knowledge of French for the Québec Experience Program

 The final transcripts that are accepted are:

-• at the secondary or post-secondary level;
+• At the secondary or post-secondary level;

-• entirely in French.
+• Conducted entirely in French.

 Your de facto spouse or spouse must also provide an attestation from his or her educational institution that indicates the duration of his or her program of study and the language of instruction if:

-• the national language in his or her country of origin is not French;
+• The national language in his or her country of origin is not French;

-• his or her educational institution is not entirely Francophone.
+• His or her educational institution is not entirely Francophone.

 The documents that are accepted are: